-Course Description
+Course Details:

 The International English Language Testing System, or IELTS, was created to help you move, study, or work in a nation where English is the primary language.
 During the test, your proficiency in speaking, reading, and writing English will be evaluated.
 You must be able to demonstrate a high level of English language proficiency if you want to work, reside, or study in an English-speaking country.